lbellman/lindseyland/README.md

 ### Populate the Database

 Now you have configured your database and told Django how to access it, you will need to migrate.
 This will create tables in your local database.
+(Make sure you are in the `backend` directory before you run this command.)
 ```
 python manage.py migrate
 ```